 Since the CRWD Stewardship Grant Program began in 2003 there have been over 350 projects completed across the District.
 All the projects add up to improve water quality!
 Annually these projects remove 24 lbs. of phosphorus (that’s the equivalent of 12,070 lbs. of algae) and 7,635 lbs. of sediment a year.
 And they clean 9 million gallons (13.5 Olympic size pools) of water.
 Thank you to all the stewardship grantees for protecting our lakes and the river!

 Curious about what else you can do to protect our lakes and the river?

-– Become a Master Water Steward.
-CRWD, in partnership with the Freshwater Society, offers a Master Water Steward certification for District residents who are committed to our keeping lakes and rivers clean.
-Master Water Stewards are trained to help other community members prevent pollution and advocate for clean water in their communities.
-Visit masterwaterstewards.org to learn more.
+– Become a Minnesota Water Steward.
+CRWD, in partnership with the Freshwater Society, offers a Minnesota Water Steward certification for District residents who are committed to our keeping lakes and rivers clean.
+Minnesota Water Stewards are trained to help other community members prevent pollution and advocate for clean water in their communities.
+Visit minnesotawaterstewards.org to learn more.

 – Sign up to adopt a storm drain near your home!
 If it’s in the street, then it ends up in our lakes and the Mississippi River.
 Help us keep leaves, grass, salt, trash and dirt out of the stormwater system by adopting a drain in your neighborhood.
 Visit adopt-a-drain.org to learn more and sign up.